 The ‘wave’ design also means that every room enjoys a sea view from its floor-to-ceiling window overlooking the Arabian Gulf.
-Guests also have an extensive choice of restaurants and bars to dine at ranging from the romantic beachside setting of Villa Beach to a fun time with the family at Kitchen Connection.
-Kitchen Connection and Beachcombers restaurants are open for breakfast, lunch, and dinner, and offers an inspiring International cuisine with an electric mix of live cooking stations and exceptional ambiance.
+Guests also have an extensive choice of restaurants and bars to dine at, ranging from the romantic beachside setting of Villa Beach to a fun time with the family at Kitchen Connection.
+Kitchen Connection and Beachcombers restaurants are open for breakfast, lunch, and dinner and offer an inspiring International cuisine with an electric mix of live cooking stations and exceptional ambiance.

-The complimentary Kids’ Club also provides a huge range of fun and fully supervised activities for children of all ages including face painting and mask making.
-There’s also complimentary access to the Wild Wadi Waterpark™, with this hotel making it ideal top families.
+The complimentary Kids’ Club also provides a huge range of fun and fully supervised activities for children of all ages, including face painting and mask making.
+There’s also complimentary access to the Wild Wadi Waterpark™, with this hotel making it ideal for families.
 While this is not quite as special as the hotels outlined above, this remains a great Jumeirah hotel.